pedrohenriquecordeiro/breweries-case/src/pipeline/silver/readme.md

 └── main.py                     # Main Spark ETL script for the silver layer
 ```

-- **Dockerfile:** Builds the Spark job image, installs dependencies, and sets up secrets.
+- **Dockerfile:** Builds the Spark job image, installs dependencies and sets up secrets.
-- **main.py:** Orchestrates the ETL process, including reading from bronze, deduplicating, and writing to silver.
+- **main.py:** Orchestrates the ETL process, including reading from bronze, deduplicating and writing to silver.
 - **gke-service-account.json:** Credentials for GCS access (should be injected securely in production).